Frozen Vodka Slush Recipe

 This is a tricky question.
 My mom often kept “buckets” of slush in the freezer for months if it didn’t get consumed at our holiday gatherings (which was rare).
 It was still good!
 But for best results, I recommend drinking it by the end of three months.

-Snacks to serve with your happy hour:
+Snacks to serve with Slush Drinks:

 As with all happy hours, it’s best to eat while drinking.
 You’ve come to the right place for that, and I’ll share a few of my favorite recipes to munch on while slushing. 😀